What Roads and Conditions Can I Expect?

 - Cruise around the alleyways of Cau Giat!

 Four nights in Cau Giat was really an awesome experience.
-David and Lovel got to meet the volunteer crew Antonio was hanging out with.
+David got to meet the volunteer crew Antonio was hanging out with.
 He volunteered with Starlight for five months.
 Also, we discovered that a lot of exciting things hide in plain sight in seemingly regular highway villages on the QL1A road.

 Special thanks to Thach for letting us sleep in his house for one night!